Visolator/Support_MapChanger/README.md

 /Map "SaveEnvMap" "map name" *Saves the current environment.*

-/Map "difficult/level/diff" *Sets the map difficulty, if needed one.*
+/Map "difficult/level/diff" *Sets the CURRENT map difficulty, if needed one.*

-/Map "size" *Sets the map size.*
+/Map "size" *Sets the CURRENT map size.*

-/Map "max/maxPlayers" "amount" *Requires # of players to play on this map.*
+/Map "max/maxPlayers" "amount" *Requires # of players to play on this map.
+Sets this on CURRENT map.*

-/Map "min/minPlayers" "amount" *Requires # of players to play on this map.*
+/Map "min/minPlayers" "amount" *Requires # of players to play on this map.
+Sets this on CURRENT map.*

 /Map "saveEdit" "map name" *Saves/overwrites a map in the map changer.
 Be careful with this.*